 As of December 31, 2022, we had approximately \$1.6 billion of long-term variable rate debt outstanding which is indexed to LIBOR or SOFR, plus a weighted average margin of approximately 230 basis points.
 Accordingly, our annual interest expense related to long-term variable rate debt is directly affected by movements in LIBOR or SOFR.
 The LIBOR and SOFR steadily increased throughout 2022, ending the year more than 400 basis points higher than year-end 2021.
 Approximately 92% of our long-term variable rate debt is subject to interest rate cap or swap agreements, which had a weighted average fixed interest rate of 4.14% and a weighted average remaining term of 1.2 years as of December 31, 2022.
 Many of our long-term variable rate debt instruments include provisions that obligate us to obtain additional interest rate cap agreements upon the maturity of the existing interest rate cap agreements.
-The costs of obtaining additional interest rate cap agreements may offset the benefits of our existing interest rate cap agreements.
 For the year ended December 31, 2022, our debt interest expense increased \$16.5 million, or 11.6%, compared to the prior year, substantially all due to an increase in our interest expense associated with our long-term variable rate debt.
 Interest earned on our cash, cash equivalents, and marketable securities partially offset such increased interest expense.